mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 ## Example workflow

-Below is a simple fictional workflow of a single cycle that happens in a single day passing through all seven stages.
-Note that if a stage does not have a start and a stop mark, it is not measured and hence not calculated in the median time.
+Below is a simple fictional workflow of a single cycle that happens in a single day through all noted stages.
+Note that if a stage does not include a start and a stop time, its data is not included in the median time.
+It is assumed that milestones are created and a CI for testing and setting environments is configured. a start and a stop mark, it is not measured and hence not calculated in the median time.
 It is assumed that milestones are created and CI for testing and setting environments is configured.